isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-lungs/index.md

 ---
 title: Do Spiders Have Lungs
 description: Spiders in the Arachnida class are feared by humans for their poisonous bites.
-However, most spiders are quite harmless - denoting their great diverse family...
+However, most spiders are quite harmless
 slug: /do-spiders-have-lungs/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00